newjersey/navigator-content/src/roadmaps/tasks/site-safety-permits-cosmetology.md

 issuingAgency: New Jersey Division of Consumer Affairs Board of Cosmetology and Hairstyling
 ---

-You will need to obtain and show site safety permits such as a fire permit and a `Certificate of Occupancy or Approval|certificate-occupancy` prior to obtaining a shop license.
+Cosmetology businesses need to obtain and show site safety permits such as a Fire Prevention Permit and a `Certificate of Occupancy or Approval|certificate-occupancy` prior to obtaining a shop license.

 ---

 ### Safety Permits

-1. **Fire Prevention Permits:** Obtain any fire prevention or burglar alarm permits from your local Fire Department.
+* **Fire Prevention Permits:** Obtain any fire prevention or burglar alarm permits from your local Fire Department.
-2. **Certificate of Occupancy/Approval:** If you've completed site construction/renovations, obtain a Certificate of Occupancy or Approval from your local Buildings/Construction Department.
+* **Certificate of Occupancy/Approval:** If you've completed site construction/renovations, obtain a Certificate of Occupancy or Approval from your local Buildings/Construction Department.

 >**Once completed, you will have:**
 >
 >- A Fire Prevention Permit
->- A Certificate of Occupancy/Approval
+>- A Certificate of Occupancy or Approval

 >**What if I don't get site safety permits?**
 >